GEizaguirre/SwissHacks2025-Pedros/README.md

 The interface is designed to be convenient and realistic, avoiding complexity traps.
 It supports both **simplified common queries** and **fully custom queries directly from the browser**, **reachable from any device** and **avoiding the need for a local installation**.

 ### 🛠️ Technical Implementation
-- **SQL database(s)**: we maintain the current organization setup.
+- **SQL database(s)**: we keep the existing SQL backend **untouched**.
+- **Data plotting and visualization** occurs all the client side, using the novel yet powerful capabilities of WebAssembly, Pyodide and Miramo.
 - **REST proxy** for querying: just deploy the proxy and connect to the database.
-- **Data plotting and visualization** occurs all the client side, using the novel yet powerful capabilities of Miramo, WASM and Pyoride.

 ### 💡 Key Strengths
-- Lightweight solution that avoids prohibitive AI overhead (in the context of this business requirements)
+- Lightweight solution that avoids prohibitive AI overhead (in the context of the existing business requirements).
-- Very close to be a potential final dashboard.
+- Very close to be a fully-fledged final dashboard.
-- Negligible operational cost
+- Negligible operational cost.
 - Already live and functional: [cloudlab.urv.cat/swisshacks](http://cloudlab.urv.cat/swisshacks)
-- Designed for non-expert users, at the same time this is a powerful tool that is giving full control to the user.
+- Designed for non-expert users, still providing a powerful analytics tool and full programmatic control to the client.
-- Perfect fit to StartupTicker’s requirements
+- Perfect fit to StartupTicker’s requirements.

 ### 🧭 Mission & Vision
 The solution is **tailored to StartupTicker’s specific needs**, emphasizing **perfect fit and flexibility**.